CosmicHitchhiker/FindSlit/README.md

 can be set in any linear units (e.g. ADU/pix, erg/s/cm^2, but not the magnitude).

 The necessary keywords for the header of this HDU are:
- - RA
+ - RA - right ascension of the spectrum CRPIX2
- - DEC
+ - DEC - declination of the spectrum CRPIX2
- - NAXIS2
+ - NAXIS2 - number of pixels along slit

 The optional but important keywords are:
- - EPOCH
+ - EPOCH - reference epoch (for RA and DEC), 2000.0 by default
- - CDELT2
+ - CDELT2 - size of a pixel along slit in arcseconds, 0.3 "/pix by default
- - CRPIX2
+ - CRPIX2 - reference position (pix) along slit, center of the slit by default
- - POSANG
+ - POSANG - positional angle of the slit in degrees, 0 by default
- - PARANGLE and ROTANGLE
+ - PARANGLE and ROTANGLE - alternative way to set positional angle, if these values are set, then POSANG=PARANGLE-ROTANGLE+132.5
- - SLIT
+ - SLIT - width of the slit in arcsec, 1 by default; this value can also be parsed from 'Nasec'-like SLIT keywoard, where N is integer or float
- - CDELT1, CRPIX1, CRVAL1
+ - CDELT1, CRPIX1, CRVAL1 - parameters that are necessary if you want to set wavelength limits, they describe wavelength coordinate in the spectrum

 #### Photometry
 The photometry of an object/sky region also should be a fits-file with a 2D image in its first HDU.
 It should